 Thoracic Aortic Surgery Program

 Cedars-Sinai's Thoracic Aortic Surgery Program specializes in the medical and surgical treatment of diseases affecting the thoracic aorta, which may cause dilation, aneurysm and dissection.
-The following links provide information about the program, along with the nature and treatment of thoracic aortic disease.

 Current treatment options for the aorta, the largest artery in the body, are the result of many years of innovation.
 For 30 years Cedars-Sinai physicians have addressed the effects of injury and disease in this vital artery.
 Accelerated technical progress, particularly over the last 15 years, has resulted in today's state-of-the-art medical and surgical approaches to aortic disease.
 In the early history of aortic surgery, nationally the morbidity and mortality rates were high.
 Today even the most difficult aortic conditions in high-risk patients yield to world-class innovation and the expertise in aortic surgery at Cedars-Sinai's Thoracic Aortic Surgery Program.
-The program is under the direction of Dr. Alfredo Trento, who has led advances in thoracic aortic surgery at Cedars-Sinai since 1988.
+The program is under the direction of Alfredo Trento, MD, who has led advances in thoracic aortic surgery at Cedars-Sinai since 1988.

 Early detection, monitoring and treatment of aortic disease, including appropriately timed elective surgery, are key to successful outcomes.
 The goal whenever possible is to avoid life-threatening emergencies that too often prove fatal.
 Conditions affecting the aorta are serious, but through expert diagnosis and treatment, lifestyle modifications and ongoing medical care, patients under the care of aortic specialists may continue to enjoy normal, productive lives.
 If at any time you have questions about aortic disease in general or the treatment program at Cedars-Sinai, you are welcome to contact the program's liaison.